MicrosoftDocs/dynamics-365-supply-chain-insights/articles/ingestion.md

 To bring that data into the application, Supply Chain Insights leverages [Power Query](https://docs.microsoft.com/en-us/power-query/power-query-what-is-power-query) for a smooth data ingestion experience.

 # Prerequisites
 Data management requires that you ingest data from various sources according to the entities described in [Data entities](/articles/entities.md).
+For example, this Excel document contains data that can be used for the vendor, warehouse, production plant, bill of materials, and product entities.
+While it may not contain all the attributes for every entity, this example data is sufficient because it has the required attributes for each of the entities.

 Please review [Data resiliency, compliance, and security](/articles/resiliency-compliance-security.md) before ingesting your data to ensure that Supply Chain Insights meets your company's expectations.